beta-europe/slovakia.beta-europe.org/_pages/ourteam.md

 ## People behind BETA Slovakia

-In order to build a stronger European Union, we want for Slovakia to be an indispensable and active player in its politics

-Our team consists of young, active people whose passion towards the politics of Europe and civic engagement; brought them together to establish this civic association and organize Model European Union Bratislava 2020 as our first project.

-We strive to develop effective critical thinking in young people through intercultural dialogue and informal education, and thus contribute to building a stronger European Union based on mutual understanding and educated opinion.
-Seeing significant, yet unfulfilled potential in Slovakia, we work towards encouraging our citizens to play a more active role in national and European affairs, thereby, safeguarding democratic principles which have proven to only benefit Slovakia since its introduction.
+We are a group of Slovak students and young professionals who have decided to address the rising issues of disinformation and extremism spreading among the youth in Slovakia and neighboring countries.
+Seeing significant, yet unfulfilled potential in Slovakia, we work towards encouraging our citizens to play a more active role in national and European affairs; thereby safeguarding democratic principles which have proven to only benefit Slovakia since its introduction.
+With our various skill-sets, expertise and the wealth of our combined experience, we hope to make MEU an engaging event for all of its participants with a far-reaching, positive impact.

-We believe that the future of Slovakia lies in a united European Union, therefore we hope that the conference will establish: a strong tradition of organizing sustainable, professional and educational events about EU politics to achieve our goals.

 ## Lucia Krajčovičová
 President